24Arys11/Artificial-Intelligence-Machine-Learning-and-Deep-Learning/Project ML - Computer Tomography Scan Classification/README.md

+# Kaggle competition:

-# Kaggle competition to classify Computer Tomography Scans of blood vessels of the lungs in three main categories: native, arterial and venous.
+### Classify Computer Tomography Scans of blood vessels of the lungs in three main categories: native, arterial and venous.

 ## SVM Model - Trained locally.
 I had the dataset in a folder named "data".